 Additional sales of our common stock in the public market after the consummation of this offering, or the perception that these sales could occur, could cause the market price of our common stock to decline.
 Upon consummation of this offering, we will have 21,996,251 shares of common stock outstanding, assuming no exercise of our outstanding options other than those options exercised by selling stockholders for the purpose of selling shares in this offering.
-The beneficial owners of approximately 8,878,042 shares (including shares underlying options currently exercisable and exercisable within 90 days) of our common stock as of May 12, 2011 have signed lock-up agreements in connection with this offering under which they have agreed not to sell, transfer or dispose of, directly or indirectly, any shares of our common stock or securities into or exercisable or exchangeable for shares of our common stock without the prior written consent of Credit Suisse Securities (USA) LLC for a period of 90 days, subject to possible extension under certain circumstances, after the date of this prospectus.
+The beneficial owners of approximately 8,878,042 shares (including shares underlying options currently exercisable and exercisable within 90 days) of our common stock as of May 17, 2011 have signed lock-up agreements in connection with this offering under which they have agreed not to sell, transfer or dispose of, directly or indirectly, any shares of our common stock or securities into or exercisable or exchangeable for shares of our common stock without the prior written consent of Credit Suisse Securities (USA) LLC for a period of 90 days, subject to possible extension under certain circumstances, after the date of this prospectus.
 After the expiration of the "lock-up" period, these shares may be sold in the public market, subject to registration or qualification for an exemption from registration, including, in the case of shares held by affiliates, compliance with the volume restrictions of Rule 144.
-We may file one registration statement on Form S-1 or Form S-3 no earlier than 60 days after the date of this prospectus for the registration of shares of our common stock to be sold by us and/or our current stockholders, which registration statement will not be declared effective by the SEC prior to the end of the "lock-up" period described above.
-As any resale restrictions end, the market price of our common stock could decline if the holders of those shares sell them or are perceived by the market as intending to sell them.
-In addition, pursuant to certain provisions of our securityholders agreement, all securityholders who are parties to the securityho
+We may file one registration statement on Form S-1 or Form S-3 no earlier than 60 days after the date of this prospectus for the registration of shares of our common stock could decline if the holders of those shares sell them or are perceived by the market as intending to sell them.
+In addition, pursuant to certain provisions of our common stock, and certain securityholders are entitled to demand registration of their shares.
+See "Certain Relationships and Related Party Transactions-Related Party Transactions-Related Party Transactions-Related Party Transactions-Securityholders Agreement."
+Registration of any such shares of the registration of the resuite